-Many of us have experienced road rage but it is a deadly and futile endeavour.
+Many of us have experienced road rage but it is futile and can be deadly.
 Read this advice from Admiral on how to avoid the red mist

 The stress of modern driving is taking its toll on motorists, whether it's being cut up by another driver or just general rudeness, the morning commute has become a battlefield.